 MILSA Blog 2017/2018

 On this site we publish the blog contributions our participants are writing for the MILSA mentoring.
-Currently the MILSA 2018 is taking place.
+Currently participants of MILSA 2017/18 are abroad.
 For the blog contributions from our previous participants, please visit MILSA Blog 2017 or MILSA Blog 2016/2017.

 Reflection on aspect of life in the host country